d0k3/GodMode9/README.md

 * __Dump 3DS / NDS / DSi type retail game cartridges__: Insert the cartridge and take a look inside the `C:` drive.
 You may also dump private headers from 3DS game cartridges.
 * __Generate XORpads from `ncchinfo.bin` files__: Start this via the appropriate entry inside the A button menu.
 * __Generate XORpads for any NAND partition__: Take a look inside the `X:` drive.
 You can use these XORpads for decryption of encrypted NAND images on PC.
 Additional tools such as [3dsFAT16Tool](https://github.com/d0k3/3DSFAT16tool/releases) are required on PC.
+* __Check and fix CMACs (for any file that has them)__: The option will turn up in the A button menu if it is available for a given file (f.e. system savegames, `ticket.db`, etc...).
+This can also be done for multiple files at once if they are marked.
 * __Directly mount and access NAND dumps or standard FAT images__: Just press the A button on these files to get the option.
 You can only mount NAND dumps from the same console.
 * __Restore NAND dumps while keeping your A9LH / sighax installation intact__: Select `Restore SysNAND (safe)` from inside the A button menu.
 * __Restore / dump NAND partitions or even full NANDs__: Just take a look into the `S:` (or `E:`/ `I:`) drive.
 This is done the same as any other file operation.
+* __Transfer CTRNAND images between systems__: Transfer the file located at `S:/ctrnand_full.bin` (or `E:`/ `I:`).
+On the receiving system, press A, select `CTRNAND Options...`, then `Adapt to SysNAND`.
+After the modification finishes, you may copy `ctrnand_full.bin` to `S:` / `E` / `I` t to transfer it into your NAND.
 * __Embed an essential backup right into a NAND dump__: This is available in the A button menu for NAND dumps.
 Essential backups contain NAND header, `movable.sed`, `LocalFriendCodeSeed_B` and `SecureInfo_A`.
 * __Compare and verify files__: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
 On the SDCARD drive (`0:`) you can also write a SHA file, so you can check for any modifications at a later point.
 * __Hexview and hexedit any file__: Press the A button on a file and select `Show in Hexeditor`.
 A button again enables edit mode, hold the A button and press arrow buttons to edit bytes.
 You will get an additional confirmation prompt to take over changes.
-Take note that for certain file, write permissions can't be enabled.
+Take note that for certain files, write permissions can't be enabled.
 * __Inject a file to another file__: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.